Collaboratively Self-supervised Video Representation Learning for Action Recognition: Experiments

 \subsection{Dataset}

-The experiments of CSVR are mainly conducted on three datasets.
+The experiments of CSVR are mainly conducted on four datasets.
 UCF101 contains 13,320 videos covering 101 action classes, while HMDB51 consists of 6,766 videos in 51 classes.
 Following previous methods \cite{qian2021spatiotemporal, huang2021self}, we use split 1 of UCF101 and HMDB51 in our experiments.
-Kinetics400 is a large-scale dataset containing 246K videos in its training set which includes 400 classes of human actions.
-During the experiments, we pretrain our CSVR on UCF101 training set and Kinetics400 training set, respectively.
-Then we finetune the pretrained V-Network to two downstream tasks, \ie action recognition and video retrieval, on UCF101 and HMDB51, respectively.
+SSv2 is another extensive video dataset, emphasizes temporal information with its 169K training and 20K validation videos across 174 action classes.
+Kinetics-400 is a large-scale dataset containing 246K videos in its training set which includes 400 classes of human actions.
+During the experiments, we pretrain our CSVR on UCF101 training set and Kinetics-400 training set, respectively.
+Then we finetune the network initialized with the pretrained $f_i$ to two downstream tasks, \ie, action recognition and video retrieval, on UCF101 and HMDB51, respectively.